andywalton7/sdk-test/source/includes/_allocate_with_service_group.md

 PUT https://api.electioapp.com/allocation/{consignmentReference}/allocatewithservicegroup/{mpdCarrierServiceGroupReference}
 ```

 SortedPRO carrier service groups are user-defined pools of carrier services that can be used in the allocation process.
-For example, you might create a carrier service group containing all available services that will accept high-value goods.

-To allocate a consignment to the cheapest carrier service in a particular carrier service group, use the **[Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)** endpoint.
+To allocate a consignment to the cheapest available carrier service in a particular carrier service group, use the **[Allocate Consignment With Service Group](https://docs.electioapp.com/#/api/AllocateConsignmentWithServiceGroup)** endpoint.

 <aside class="note">
+  Carrier service groups are designed to help you allocate your consignments to the best possible service.
+For example, you might set up a group containing all services that will ship dangerous goods.
+You would then look to allocate within that group for all consignments involving dangerous items.

   To configure carrier service groups, use the <strong><a href="https://www.electioapp.com/Configuration/CarrierServiceGroups">Configuration - Carrier Service Groups</a></strong> UI page.
 </aside>

-Allocating by service group can help you to avoid inadvertently allocating a consignment to an unsuitable service.
-For example, if your organisation was to receive an order for a particularly high-value consignment, you could use the **Allocate Consignment With Service Group** endpoint to allocate that consignment to one of the services in your high-value service group.
-This would remove the risk and inconvenience of allocating the consignment to a "standard" service, only to have it rejected by the carrier.

 The **Allocate Consignment With Service Group** endpoint takes the `{consignmentReference}` of the consignment you want to allocate and the `{mpdCarrierServiceGroupReference}` of the service group you want to allocate from as path parameters, and returns an Allocation Summary with details of the service that was allocated.